Raviraj2000/Prep-Bot/README.md

 # Prep-Bot

 A platform to practice interviews.
 Prep Bot gives you detailed feedback on how to improve at questions in interviews.
+This platform is built on the idea of Conversation Intelligence.

 ## How to use Prep Bot?